prodigylinda/ESP32_desk_learninghelper_robotdog/README.md

 # ESP32 Educational Robot

-An **education-oriented customization of an ESPHi-based ESP32 desktop robot**, developed with the goal of combining voice interaction, AI, embedded systems, and high-school education into a compact desktop companion.
+An **education-oriented customization of an ESPHi-based ESP32 desktop** robot, developed with the goal of combining voice interaction, AI, embedded systems, and high-school education into a compact desktop companion.

 This project is built directly upon the original **ESPHi open-source project**.
 The underlying firmware architecture and core implementation are retained from the upstream project, while this version focuses on **educational content, voice customization, and physical design modifications**.